amitshekhariitbhu/Fast-Android-Networking/README.md

   1 or 2 (at max 2)IMMEDIATE request is required at instant.Otherwise use HIGH Priority.
 * Known Bug : As present if you are using GZIP Interceptor from client to server, Upload progress is not working perfectly in Multipart.

-### DIFFERENCES OVER OTHER NETWORK LIBRARY
-* OkHttpClient can be customized for every request easily.
-* Complete analytics of any request can be obtained.
-* Current bandwidth and connection quality can be obtained to decide logic of code.
-* Executor can be passed to any request to get response in another thread.
-* Single library for all type of networking.
-* Prefetching of any request can be done so that it gives instant data when required from cache.
-* All types of customization is possible.
-* Proper cancellation of request.
-* Do not cancel a request if completed more than a threshold percentage.
-* Simple interface to make any type of request.

-### Inspiration behind making of this library :
-* Recent removal of HttpClient in Android Marshmallow(Android M) made other networking library obsolete.
-* No other single library do each and everything like making request, downloading any type of file, uploading file, loading image from network in ImageView, etc. There are libraries but they are outdated.
-* No other library provided simple interface for doing all types of things in networking like setting priority, cancelling, etc.
-* As it uses [Okio](https://github.com/square/okio) , No more GC overhead in android application.
-  [Okio](https://github.com/square/okio) is made to handle GC overhead while allocating memory.
-  [Okio](https://github.com/square/okio) do some clever things to save CPU and memory.
-* As it uses [OkHttp](http://square.github.io/okhttp/) , most important it supports HTTP/2.

 ### TODO
 * [RxJava](https://github.com/ReactiveX/RxJava) Support